Consignment, Resale and Retail

 How long have you been in business?

 - We began Best Consignment Shop Software is May of 2002.
 The 'module' for managing floor-space rental was added some time later giving rise to Antique Mall Software.
-Since then our product line has expanded to apps for businesses involved in consignment, buy outright, retail and pawn.
+Since then our product line has expanded to apps for businesses involved in consignment, buy outright and retail.
 Over 3,000 stores worldwide have purchased our programs from North and South America to Africa, the Far East to Middle East to Europe.

 Where can I find reputable reviews?